What's up next in the federal trial of Dylann Roof?

 CHARLESTON, S.C.
-(AP) — Dylann Roof has again been found competent to stand trial in last year’s massacre at a historic black church in South Carolina that left nine parishioners slain at a Bible study.
-After a second hearing over his mental capacity, a judge has ruled that Roof cannot only now be sentenced for his crimes but can represent himself in those proceedings.
+(AP) — Dylann Roof has again been found competent to stand trial in the 2015 massacre at a historic black church in South Carolina that left nine parishioners slain at a Bible study.
+After a second hearing over his mental capacity, a judge has ruled that Roof may represent himself during sentencing proceedings for his crimes.

 The same jury that last month took less than two hours to find Roof guilty of all 33 counts, including hate crimes and obstruction of religion, returns to court Wednesday to begin mulling if he should be sentenced to life in prison or receive the death penalty.